0xless/less_on_sec/content/posts/walkthrough_cryptohack_ctf.md

 #### Keyed Permutations (5 pts.)

-In this challenge we are asked to ask a question: *What is the mathematical term for a one-to-one correspondence?*
+In this challenge we are asked to answer a question: *What is the mathematical term for a one-to-one correspondence?*
 Google is your friend for this one!

 #### Resisting Bruteforce (10 pts.)